mkosecki1/EveCalendar/README.md

 # Main screen:
 This is the screen, where user can log in to application.
 Application check validation of email and password and if it's not in database, show proper message (second screen).
+User can also restore his password by using proper button on main screen.
+After input his profile email, user receives email to reset password.
 New user can register theirs email by clicking the text below login button.
 Then user go next screen, where he can register (third screen).

 <img src="https://i.ibb.co/6s8S1xX/main-activity-1.jpg" width=250><img src="https://i.ibb.co/xFhRzZx/main-activity-2.jpg" width=250> <img src="https://i.ibb.co/Dwsp35j/registration-activity-1.jpg" height=500 width=250>